 While the fjords of Gerainger and Olden did resemble the sort of vistas you'd find in Alaska, it was fleeting once your ship left.

-That isn't to say Norway isn't beautiful or scenic, because the country is quite lovely and it's quite unspoiled in many areas.
-In fact, the Scandinavian architecture makes up for what is otherwise quite bland building style of Alaska.
+That isn't to say Norway isn't beautiful or scenic, because the country is quite lovely and it's unspoiled in many areas.
+In fact, the Scandinavian architecture makes up for the otherwise bland building style of Alaska.

 One might even argue the beauty of the fjords while you're in them makes up for whatever mountainous scenery Alaska has elsewhere.
 Certainly the sail-in for the fjord evoked very similar views that you'd find in a glacier sail-in.